 Aspen Cross Country Center

-The Aspen Cross Country Nordic Center is located five minutes from town at the Aspen Municipal Golf Course.
+The Aspen Cross Country Nordic Center is five minutes from town at the Aspen Municipal Golf Course.
 It provides ample parking and is the gateway to the Aspen Golf Course tracks and other nearby trails.

 Length: 5 miles | 8 kilometers

-Overall Trail Difficulty: Easy
+Trail Difficulty: Easy

 Aspen High School Trails